Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 $$\lambda = ~6.055$$

-Then I'll shift the distribution so that it starts with 46% tORR as the most probable value (the pembrolizumab distribution), assuming that epacadostat can't make pembrolizumab less effective.
+Then I'll shift the distribution so that it starts with 46% $$tORR$$ as the most probable value (the pembrolizumab distribution), assuming that epacadostat can't make pembrolizumab less effective.
 If this was actually an analysis for serious decision making you'd want to use a more robust prior, but this rough prior seems reasonable enough to illustrate the point.

 If we run and plot the MLE calculation, we get the following result: